codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

   * [Monitor services for selected Argo CD application](#monitor-services-for-selected-argo-cd-application)

-Codefresh adds another dimension to monitoring Argo CD applications through two additional GitOps dashboards: [GitOps Environments](#gitops-environments--argo-cd-applications) and [GitOps Products](#gitops-products--argo-cd-applications).
+>**TIP**:Codefresh adds a whole new dimension to monitoring Argo CD applications through two unique GitOps dashboards: [GitOps Environments](#gitops-environments--argo-cd-applications) and [GitOps Products](#gitops-products--argo-cd-applications).

->**NOTE**:
 For information on creating and managing Argo CD applications, application resources, and Application Groups, see [Creating Argo CD applications]({{site.baseurl}}/docs/deployments/gitops/create-application/) and [Managing Argo CD applications]({{site.baseurl}}/docs/deployments/gitops/manage-application/).

 ## GitOps Environments & Argo CD applications
 To track, optimize, and manage deployments at scale you need a way to visualize applications at every stage of their development and deployment lifecycle.
 Our custom Environment resource allows you to do just this without the need for complex configuration and maintenance overhead.

 Create Environments by defining one or more pairs of clusters and namespaces for it.
 Codefresh collates the data on these Environments, populates them with the applications deployed to the target clusters and namespaces.

-Visualize the environments and their applications in the GitOps Environments dashboard, allowing you tracking in parallel how and when an application was promoted from one to another, with version and other crucial information such as details on the most recent commits that caused the change.
+Visualize the environments and their applications in the GitOps Environments dashboard to track promotions and view version and details on the most recent commits that caused the change.

 Here's a visualization of Argo CD applications in the GitOps Environments dashboard.